AndrewTabs1038/Wiegand-Analyzer/README.md

 ![image](https://github.com/AndrewTabs1038/Wiegand-Analyzer/assets/135442448/0a71d118-0143-4e7d-8a82-0d9ad88de297)

 # To Run
-In order to take advantage of this plug-in, you need to use a salea logic analyizer as well as the [supporting software] (https://www.saleae.com/pages/downloads).
+In order to take advantage of this plug-in, you need to use a salea logic analyizer as well as the [supporting software](https://www.saleae.com/pages/downloads).
 You will also need a C++ compiler, it is recommended to have Visual Studio 2022 (or Visual Studio 2017 and later).